 Unlike NAATs and antigen tests for SARS-CoV-2 that detect the presence of the virus, serologic or antibody tests are intended to identify persons with recent or prior SARS-CoV-2 infection.
 The Panel recommends against diagnosing acute SARS-CoV-2 infection solely on the basis of serologic test results (AIII).
-It may take 21 days or longer after symptom onset for seroconversion to occur (i.e., the development of detectable immunoglobulin [Ig] M and/or IgG antibodies to SARS-CoV-2,5-10 the COVID-19 Treatment Guidelines Panel (the Panel) does not recommend the use of serologic testing as the sole basis for diagnosing acute SARS-CoV-2 infection (AIII).
-Given that NAATs and antigen tests for SARS-CoV-2 occasionally yield false negative results, serologic tests have been used in some settings as an additional diagnostic test for patients who are strongly suspected to have SARS-CoV-2 infection.
+It may take 21 days or longer after symptom onset for seroconversion to occur (i.e., the development of detectable immunoglobulin [Ig] M and/or IgG antibodies to SARS-CoV-2).24-29 Because NAATs and antigen tests for SARS-CoV-2 occasionally yield false negative results, serologic tests have been used in some settings as an additional diagnostic test for patients who are strongly suspected to have SARS-CoV-2 infection.
 Using serology in combination with a NAAT to detect IgG or total antibodies 3 to 4 weeks after symptom onset maximizes the sensitivity and specificity to detect past infection.

 - Important performance characteristics, including the sensitivity and specificity (i.e., the rates of true positive and true negative results) of many of the commercially available serologic tests, have not been fully characterized.
 Serologic assays that have FDA EUAs should be used for public health and clinical use.
 Formal comparisons of serologic tests are in progress.

 - False positive test results may occur due to cross-reactivity from pre-existing antibodies to other coronaviruses.